 Year 11 students (Unit 1-2 Japanese) maximum 500 characters/letters – Prize $250

 Year 10 students maximum 400 characters/letters – Prize $200

 Year 9 students maximum 400 characters/letters – Prize $200

 Entries are required to be hand written in English and Japanese.

 Judging is carried out by a panel of HBIFA members and a representative from Anjo City.

 The winner of the year 12 category has their essay read to the Hobsons Bay Mayor and the Anjo student delegation at a formal reception in late June.

-The competition is currently open and entries will be received until Friday 29 May 2020.
-Complete the application form below and submit with your hand written entry.
+The competition is currently closed and will reopen in May 2021.
 For more information contact Sue Gauci on 9932 1116.